How your Council Tax is spent

 Setting a balanced budget is one of my most important responsibilities.
 It is my job to ensure Merseyside Police has the money it needs to keep our communities safe and is in the strongest possible position for the year ahead.

-Even with this hugely valuable contribution there still remains a significant budget gap.
-In order to bridge this gap, the Chief Constable has agreed to make savings and I plan to utilise reserves and one-off funding to balance the remaining budget.
-Setting a balanced budget in this way will protect the police service during 2023/24, ensuring that police officer, PCSOs and police staff jobs are protected.
+Even with increasing the Council Tax precept there continues to be a significant budget gap.
+To bridge this gap, the Chief Constable has agreed to make savings and I plan to utilise reserves and one-off funding to balance the remaining budget.
+Setting a balanced budget in this way will protect the police service during 2024/25, ensuring that police officer numbers are protected.
 Despite all of this, further savings will need to be made in future years if additional funding cannot be secured.

 Despite protecting police officer numbers, Merseyside Police is still 450 officers short of the number it had in 2010, before the Government’s austerity programme.